solidusio-contrib/solidus_editor/README.md

     `rails g spree_editor:install`

+# Language-Support #
+To obtain support for multiple languages with TinyMCE add tinymce-rails-langs to your Gemfile:

+    `gem 'tinymce-rails-langs'`

+TinyMCE will not be loaded unless it finds a language package matching your `Spree::Config.default_locale`.

 *NOTE:* currently YUI Rich Editor is not yet 3.1 asset ready.
 The only editors currently working on Spree 0.70.x are WYMEditor and TinyMCE.